-Impacts under Alternative B. Five segments-three segments along Blackfoot River, the Belmont segment, and Gallagher segment-would not be suitable or recommended for inclusion in to the National

-Wild and Scenic Rivers System.
+Impacts under Alternative B. Five segments-three segments along Blackfoot River, the Belmont segment, and Gallagher segment-would not be suitable or recommended for inclusion in to the National Wild and Scenic Rivers System.
 Thus, the BLM would not manage five segments-three segments along the Blackfoot River, one segment on Belmont Creek, and one segment along Gallagher Creek- for their outstanding remarkable values associated with these segments for protection.

-As described in the Suitability Report, the outstandingly remarkable values would likely remain protected even without designation.
-The Belmont Creek segment and the three Blackfoot River segments contain outstandingly remarkable values of high-quality habitat for genetically pure populations of westslope cutthroat trout and bull trout.
-These segments would remain protected by the Endangered Species Act, which protects bull trout and its habitat, and the 2007 Memorandum of Understanding and Conservation Agreement for Westslope Cutthroat Trout and Yellowstone Cutthroat Trout in Montana, which provides protections for that species.
-State and federal law protects water quality.
-Furthermore, the BLM's management practices for reasonably foreseeable future actions (recreation, forest management, and grazing) under all alternatives are protective of the water quality and the outstandingly remarkable value for fish.
-The wildlife values of the Blackfoot River segments 2 and 3 (bald eagles, grizzly bear, and peregrine falcons) would remain protected through the Endangered Species Act, Bald Eagle and Golden Eagle Act, and BLM-sensitive species guidance (Manual 6840 direction).
-Under all alternatives, the Lower Blackfoot River corridor would be managed as a special recreation management area, thereby conserving the fishing and recreational activities identified as outstandingly remarkable values.
-The Gallagher Creek segment also includes westslope cutthroat trout, which, as mentioned above, would be protected under an inter-agency agreement.
-Little to no water developments are anticipated for these areas.
+As described in the Suitability Report, the outstandingly remarkable values would most likely remain protected even without interim management as eligible.

+Four eligible river segments-the Belmont Creek segment and the three Blackfoot River segments-contain "fish" outstandingly remarkable values due to the high-quality habitat for genetically pure populations of westslope cutthroat trout and bull trout.
+These segments would remain protected by the Endangered Species Act, which protects bull trout and bull trout critical habitat.
+Further, these segments would remain protected under the 2007 Memorandum of Understanding and Conservation Agreement for Westslope Cutthroat Trout and Yellowstone Cutthroat Trout in Montana, which provides protections for that species.
+State and federal law protects the water quality.
+Moreover, the BLM's management practices for reasonably foreseeable future actions (recreation, forest management, and grazing) under all alternatives are protective of the water quality and the outstandingly remarkable value for fish.

+The wildlife outstanding remarkable values found for the Blackfoot River segments 2 and 3 (bald eagles, grizzly bear, and peregrine falcons) would remain protected through the Endangered Species Act, Bald Eagle and Golden Eagle Act, and BLM-sensitive species guidance (Manual 6840 direction).
+Mining would have little to no impact on these segments, as the majority is within no development potential with a small part of the Blackfoot River that has low to moderate development potential.